iPad 6 Wi-Fi Left Antenna Replacement

 Step 1

-- Warm up an iOpener and stick it on the left side of your device for a solid two minutes to loosen things up.
+- Warm up your iOpener and gently place it along the left edge of the device for about two minutes to get things loosening up nicely.

 Tools Used